![]() |

 Basics are simple pieces of clothing that you can wear in many situations.
 Many people think of a boring t-shirt and jeans when they think basics.
 Basics don't need to be boring or plain, just versatile.
 They should be a color and cut that suits you.
 Some basics worth investing in are dark well fitting jeans, a navy blazer, mid length skirts, and nice sweaters.
 For shirts, you want to look for something low key enough for everyday settings, but made of nice enough material that you can dress it up for special occasions.
 Any basic you invest in should fit in with the rest of your wardrobe, unless you plan to do a complete overhaul.
 You want the new piece to pair well with multiple articles of clothing you already own for a variety of different situations.
 That versatility is what will prevent you from needing to buy many different articles of clothing, which will save you money.

-In this picture, Eli and his sweater feel dressy and
+In this picture, Eli and his sweater feel dressy and ready for mildly formal occasions. |

-Sometimes he wears them to jump out from behind
+Sometimes Eli wears these pants to be dressy.
+Sometimes he wears them to jump out from behind trees: such versatility. |

 With any article of clothing you get, the fit contributes largely to how good it looks on you.
 So no matter where you get your clothing from, consider the fit, and the cost of altering the clothing when you decide whether or not to purchase it.
 Buying cheap clothing that you do not care for, or that does not fit is just a waste of money.
 Do not spend money on anything unless you like it, you can get it to fit, and it can contribute to your wardrobe in more than one way.
 Now go my friends!
 Go off into the World and look interesting and powerful without cutting into your Chipotle budget.